It’s that time of year again!

 First things, first… You need to go light on the hair products.
 Smothering your hair with a bunch of product right before you go camping is probably not the best idea.

-If you use too much hairspray, your hair will be stiff and won’t be able to freely move about.
-It will also make it harder for you to clean your hair without washing it.
+If you use too much hairspray, your hair will be stiff and won’t be able to move freely.
+It will also be harder for you to clean your hair without washing it.
 The rule of thumb is that too much of any product will weigh down your hair and make it look greasy.

 Here are my top product picks for camping: